MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

     },
     ```

-1. In the env/.env.local file, find the lines that assign values to the `TAB_DOMAIN` and `TAB_ENDPOINT` variables.
+1. In the `env/.env.local` file, find the lines that assign values to the `TAB_DOMAIN` and `TAB_ENDPOINT` variables.
 Add the following lines immediately below them:

     ```
     ADDIN_DOMAIN=localhost:3000
     ADDIN_ENDPOINT=https://localhost:3000
     ```

-1. In the env/.env.dev file, add the following line just below the `TAB_ENDPOINT=` ... line:
+1. In the `env/.env.dev` file, add the following line below the `TAB_ENDPOINT=` ... line:

     ```
     ADDIN_ENDPOINT=